JonDDowns/fozziejoin/README.md

 # fozziejoin: Performant data frame joins with inexact matching

-[NOTE]: This project is in very early development and for demonstration purposes only.
+[NOTE]: This project is in very early development.
+It currently depends on the Rust toolchain.
+APIs may change in the future.
-The main achievement to date is proving a performance gain in a single use case versus the `stringdist_inner_join` function in `fuzzyjoin`.

 The `fozziejoin` package uses Rust to perform R dataframe joins based on string distance metrics.
 It is intended to be a high-performance alternative to `stringdist_inner_join` and similar functions from the [fuzzyjoin package](https://github.com/dgrtwo/fuzzyjoin).